Maidenfan78/ChemFetchScanner/README.md

 - **Backend service** fetches top 5 Google results and scrapes key product details using Axios + Cheerio
 - **Stores data** in Supabase under `products` table with user-level row security
 - **Built with Expo Router**, supported by modern React components
+- **Confirm with photo** – capture an image after scanning and verify product name/size with OCR
+- **Only barcode & name stored** to avoid inaccurate manufacturer data

 ---